8 Best Business VoIP Providers for Modern Phone Systems, from Small Business to Enterprise

 6. Scalability and Flexibility

-Make sure your VoIP can grow with you.
+Your business is bound to grow, so make sure your VoIP can grow with you.
 Scalability and flexibility are especially important for seasonal businesses or those with varying call center demand.

 7. Security Features